mdapena/pyventus/README.md

 <p style='text-align: justify;'>
     &emsp;&emsp;By leveraging the principle of dependency inversion and using the base <code>EventEmitter</code> as a dependency, you can change the concrete implementation on the fly.
-Let's demonstrate this using the <code>AsyncIO Event Emitter</code> and <code>Executor Event Emitter</code>:
+Let's demonstrate this using the AsyncIO Event Emitter and the Executor Event Emitter:
 </p>

 ```Python title="Event Emitter Runtime Flexibility Example" linenums="1" hl_lines="10-11 14 16"